About the Program

 Eligibility and Exit Criteria

-Students must be at least 16 years of age and referred by a participating school district.
+Students must be between 18 and 21 years of age and referred by a participating school district.
 There is no transition between services, which continue until participants achieve their objectives or services are interrupted.
 If there are any changes in the funding of services, ServiceSource Delaware will work with referral sources and other community organizations to resolve any issues.

 FrameWORK for Success operates Monday through Friday, according to school district transportation arrangements.
 The days the program will be closed depend on school district and ServiceSource Delaware schedules.
 Staff will inform students when the program is closed.